 Is a tomato a fruit or a vegetable?
 Explain that tomatoes are fruits because they grow from flowers and contain seeds.

 What about green beans?
-Yes, they are also a fruit.
-So, are pumpkins, cucumbers, and any other food that grows from flowers!
+Yes, they are also fruit.
+So, are pumpkins, cucumbers, and any other food that grows from a flower!

 Facts About Food as Fuel